 Housing costs in Laupahoehoe are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Laupahoehoe is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Laupahoehoe isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Laupahoehoe are a mix of both white- and blue-collar jobs.
 Overall, Laupahoehoe is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Laupahoehoe who work in office and administrative support (17.59%), sales jobs (11.73%), and management occupations (10.49%).

 In Laupahoehoe, however, the average commute to work is quite long.
 On average, people spend 41.17 minutes each day getting to work, which is significantly higher than the national average.